e271828e/Flight.jl/docs/notes/design/framework_spec.md

   and produces `z_{k+1}` — the value the component's *next* tick decodes (the sampled-data `z⁻¹` delay, by construction).
 Hence `g` runs at boundary zero: it is the `t₀` sample's only chance.
-- **Same-tick reset consumption** ([§15.2](#152-torture-tests-for-the-52-interfaces-pistonengine-and-the-fcs-pid-cascade)).
-A commanded reset is an input.
+- **Same-tick reset consumption** ([§15.2](#152-torture-tests-for-the-52-interfaces-pistonengine-and-the-fcs-pid-cascade)) — *discrete tier*.
+A commanded reset of a discrete component's `z` is an input.
 For same-tick output semantics the *output stage* consumes it — overriding the state-derived path — and `g` stores the matching `z⁺`; a reset honored only in `g` reaches the outputs one tick late (the plant integrates a full step under the stale command).
 Both spellings are legal; they mean different things.
+The continuous tier has no such choice — next entry.
+- **A continuous component's state reset is an event** ([§3.1](#31-continuous-component-the-hybrid-primitive), [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event), [§15.2](#152-torture-tests-for-the-52-interfaces-pistonengine-and-the-fcs-pid-cascade)).
+  Only handlers write `x`, so even a *commanded* reset — the condition arriving as an ordinary `Bool` input, weight-on-wheels being the shipped instance — is spelled as an event whose guard reads that input; the discrete tier's input spelling does not transfer.
+The reason is semantic, not stylistic: only the discrete tier's update stage is already a jump map, so a reset there is just another value for `z⁺`, whereas a continuous state jump must be solver-visible, applied *between* integration segments — the flow/jump split every hybrid tool converges on (Simulink applies its reset ports through zero-crossing events plus a solver restart; Modelica's `reinit` is syntactically legal only inside a `when`).
+And there is no stale-output hazard to manage: [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event) re-sweeps outputs to quiescence after handlers, so a continuous edge-reset is same-boundary by construction.
 - **Guard predicates, edges and priors** ([§2.1](#21-events-two-detection-policies), [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).
 A guard defines a predicate — a `Bool` form, or a sign value `σ` with positive = holding.
 Events fire on not-holding → holding *edges* against per-event